-NHS Digital has been collecting data from general practice appointment systems (TPP SystmOne, EMIS Web, Cegedim (InPS Vision), Microtest Evolution and Informatica) and publishing local monthly data, since 2018.
+NHS England has been collecting data from general practice appointment systems (TPP SystmOne, EMIS Web, Cegedim (InPS Vision), Microtest Evolution and Informatica) and publishing local monthly data, since 2018.
 This published data provides a picture of general practice appointments and includes details such as the number of appointments, the healthcare professional carrying them out and where possible the mode of delivery e.g. face to face, telephone.

 What are we trying to achieve?

 Variation in how general practice appointment books are used and how the different IT systems function means that the current GP appointment publication has limitations.
 This could be, potentially giving an incomplete picture of overall activity and workload in general practice.

-NHS England and NHS Digital have worked with GP appointment book system suppliers and volunteer general practices to develop and test a range of improvements.
+NHS England has worked with GP appointment book system suppliers and volunteer general practices to develop and test a range of improvements.
 This is to ensure that published general practice appointment data fairly represents the appointment activity carried out across practices and general practice providers in England.

 A range of improvements are now available to enhance the quality of General Practice Appointment Data (GPAD):